escolizzi/Cell_Evolution_stickymoves/README.md

 # Cell_Evolution_stickymoves
 TSTO rip-off ++

+use the ce_new_regulation branch, it is the only updated one.

 The code in its current form runs a simulation of cell evolution to investigate the circumstances under which grouping (sticking) of cells occurs.
 Cells eat food that is trickled in at random positions, either homogeneously or in patches.